danamira/ModernUT/README.md

     <li>Open Extensions settings in your Chrome-based browser.</li>
 	<li>Enable Developer Mode.</li>
 	<li>Select `Load unpacked` from the options available at top of the extesnions page.</li>
-	<li>Select the `dist` folder inside the direcotry which the source code you extracted earlier is located in.</li>
+	<li>Select the `dist` folder inside the direcotry which the source code you cloned/downloaded earlier is located in.</li>
 </ol>
 Extension works fine with most of the Chrome-based browsers such as Brave or Microsoft Edge.
 <h2>How to contribute?</h2>